internetarchive/rclone/backend/vault/extra/README.md

-# Rclone Vault Test Environment
+# Rclone Vault Test Environment (docker)

 Assuming current working directory is `backend/vault/extra`, i.e. where this `README.md` lives.

+Stop any leftover containers with `docker-compose down` first.

 1. If there are any leftover images, remove them first: